 Online Course Development, Online Course Redesign

-The course development process is crucial to the success of all online courses.
-Courses developed fall into one of two categories: (a) a course that is being developed for the first time as an online course; (b) an online course that is being redeveloped due to a quality review, a substantial change in course materials, or a substantial change in curriculum.
-The process for requesting development is detailed in the Collective Negotiations Agreement Article 8.1.C.iii (CNA Article 8.1.C.iii)
+The course design and development process is crucial to the success of all asynchronous online courses.
+Course development projects fall into one of two categories: (a) a course that is being developed for the first time as an asynchronous online course; (b) an online course that is being redeveloped due to a quality review, a substantial change in course materials, or a substantial change in curriculum.
+The process for selecting courses for development is detailed in the Collective Negotiations Agreement (CNA).

-The minimum development time is 12 weeks from the time the Course Development Agreement (CDA) is signed.
-When possible, there should be at least a 15 week development schedule.
-The Director of Design and Development or the Academic Dean reserves the right to postpone development for any course presented less than 12 weeks prior to the desired term start.
+Online courses are created through a collaborative development process between FSW’s instructional design team and qualified Subject Matter Experts (SMEs).
+The full course development process includes the course design planning, creation of accessible course content and a thorough peer-review stage.
+The successful completion of all course developments is contingent on the timely creation and submission of content by the SME.
+Project requests submitted less than 20 weeks from the desired term start are not guaranteed to be completed and may result in the postponement of the course development.

 Procedures:

-To initiate the course development process, the Academic Dean, in collaboration with the Department Chair/Program Director/Program Coordinator, will send an RFP (in accordance with CNA Article 8.1.C.iii).
+To initiate the course development process, the Academic Dean, in collaboration with the Department Chair/Program Director/Program Coordinator, will identify courses for online development in accordance with the CNA.

-Ideally, two subject matter experts from the discipline will be identified (in accordance with CNA Article 8.1.Ciii).
-However, in certain instances, a development team could only have one faculty member serve as a subject matter expert (SME).
-This will be decided based upon the type of development, the timeframe for development, and the experience of the faculty member with online/blended development.
-The SME(s) must be certified to teach online.

-Additionally, an external reviewer will be identified.
-This reviewer will not be involved in the development process, but will ensure all development benchmarks have been completed.
-An external reviewer should be knowledgeable of the program and the course content.
+One or more SMEs will be selected for the redesign or development based on online certification, online teaching experience, course development experience and interest.
+The SME(s) must be certified to teach online and complete DEV 101 in accordance with the CNA.

-The Academic Dean and Department Chair/Program Director/Program Coordinator will complete and sign page 1 of the CDA.
-This completed form will be forwarded to the Director of Design and Development.
+The SME will prepare a course map using the approved Course Map Template in the Online Course Development Request form.
+The Academic Dean and Department Chair/Program Director/Program Coordinator will review and sign the course map indicating their approval for the online course development.
+This completed form will be submitted to eLearning using the Online Course Development Request form.

-The Director of Design and Development will assign an instructional designer to guide the development project.
-A meeting will occur between the instructional design team and the SME(s) to create a development timeline, to clearly define the responsibilities of each team member, and to complete the stipend development breakdown.
+An instructional designer will be assigned to all approved course developments.
+The instructional designer will assist the SME with developing a course that meets the expectations of the Quality Matters (QM) Higher Education Standards for Course Design.
+A project launch meeting will occur between the instructional designer(s) and the SME(s) to create a development timeline and to clearly define the responsibilities of each stakeholder.

-The SME(s) will sign page 2 of the CDA.
-By signing the form, the SME(s) agree to:
+In order to successfully complete an online course development by the desired term start, the SME(s) agree to:

 Meet the timelines for project development.
 Reasonable delays may be accommodated.

-Work with the assigned instructional designer to develop the course.
+Work with the assigned instructional designer to design and develop a course that will meet QM Standards for Course Design.

-Ensure inclusion of all items listed in the CDA.

-Ensure the quality checks listed in the Course Design Guide have been met.

-Accept the compensation as listed in the CDA.

-The Director of Design and Development will sign the CDA.
-Copies will be sent to all parties.

-At the conclusion of course development, the external reviewer will complete the Course Evaluation Form.
-By completing this form, the external reviewer agrees to:

-Ensure the course objectives are met.

-Ensure the usability and functionality from a student perspective.

-Accept the compensation as listed in the CDA.

-When the course receives at least an “Acceptable” rating on both the Quality Rubric (completed by the instructional designer) and the Course Evaluation Form (completed by the external reviewer), the course becomes a master course, and can be used by other certified faculty.
-Payment will then be made to the SME(s) and the external reviewer.
+All new or redesigned course developments will be internally reviewed using the QM Higher Ed Rubric and must meet QM standards to be placed on the schedule in accordance with the CNA.
+Faculty may earn a stipend for a course that earns QM Certification.
+An official QM review requires internal and external reviews.